espadrine/compressor-benchmark/README.md

 # Compressor benchmark

-[Many][zstd benchmark] benchmarks focus on intangible measurements, analyzing the relationship between compression speed and ratio without providing intuition as to their real-world benefits.
+[Many][zstd benchmark] [benchmarks][mattmahoney] [focus][Lzip benchmark] on
+intangible measurements, analyzing the relationship between compression speed and ratio without providing intuition as to their real-world benefits.

+(Notable improvements are the [LZ4 benchmark][LZ4] and [Squash][], but they are either not as extensive or not as focused as this article.)

 This benchmark aims to bridge that gap, while comparing the most widely deployed compression schemes in the world.

 ## Aims

-The motivation for compressing data mostly falls within these categories:
+The motivation for compressing data mostly falls within three categories:

 ### 1. Size